olemb/readlisp/README.rst

 one of these two.
 Should it raise an exception?

-Ole Martin Bjorndalen - ombdalen@gmail.com - http://nerdly.info/ole/
+Ole Martin Bjørndalen - ombdalen@gmail.com - http://nerdly.info/ole/